cype/PVDiagnose/README.md

 1. Location of the solar panel: address
 2. Size of PV: area in m2
 3. Capacity kWp
-4. PV installation specifications:
-  * m2 (or kWp)
-  * 12 months of production data
+4. 12 months of production data

 The app looks up the estimations from sonnendach, compares the the input and returns: